ichifarm/ichi-oneToken/docs/version/v1/OneTokenV1Base.md

 ### `collateralTokenAtIndex(uint256 index) → address` (external)

 returns the address of an ERC20 token collateral contract at the index
+     @param index row to inspect

 ### `isCollateral(address token) → bool` (public)

 returns true if the token contract is recognized collateral
+     @param token token to inspect